 You'll notice that all the library functions I've used in there take as their first two arguments cards.begin() and cards.end().
-This makes use of something called "iterators" that we haven't really worked with yet-we'll see more of them later, but for now, this is a way to tell the library algorithms to process the whole vector, from beginning to end.
+This is one of several uses of the "iterators" that we started to see this week-in this case, a way to tell the library algorithms to process the whole vector, from beginning to end.